Passive Fire Protection for the Healthcare Sector & NHS

 Fire Stopping Regulations for Healthcare Facilities

-Ark Fire Protection ensures that buildings remain in compliance with fire regulations.
-Our team of experts provides a wide range of passive fire protection products to assist you in meeting these standards efficiently and effectively.
+Ark Fire Protection ensures that healthcare buildings remain in compliance with fire regulations.
+Our team of experts provides a wide range of passive fire protection products to assist NHS trusts, private healthcare operators and clinical contractors in meeting these standards efficiently and effectively.

-The document and its amendments detail the proper procedures for implementing fire stopping measures.
+The documents and their amendments detail the proper procedures for implementing fire stopping measures.
 Our team of experts is ready to offer valuable assistance throughout this process, ensuring the utmost protection for healthcare facilities.

 image w text bg